This document provides documentation for the authentication endpoints available in the backend.

 Response

-• Redirects: To the Steam OpenID login page.
-On failure, redirects to the MAIN_URL.
+Redirects: To the Steam OpenID login page.

-2. GET /auth/google
+2. GET /auth/steam/return

 Initiates authentication via Google.